KamranAzeem/docker-to-kubernetes/Minikube-on-Windows.md

 <p><em>Thank you for using nginx.</em></p>
 </body>
 </html>
-[kamran@kworkhorse ~]$
 ```

 Hurray!
 It works!

 **Note:**
-When you stop the `minikube tunnel` command, (after you have let it run for a while), it will ask you `sudo` password again.
-This is ok.
-The reason is that when it stops, it wants to remove the routing entry from the host computer, which it made at the start time of the tunnel.
-So, when you stop it properly by providing your password for `sudo` use, it removes the routing entry from the routing table from the host computer.
+When you stop the `minikube tunnel` command (using ctrl+c), (after you have let it run for a while), it removes the routing entry from the routing table from the host computer.

 ```
 . . .